ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

 You have probably noticed that the `$password` argument of the `loadUserByUsername()`method must be defined as optional.
-This is so because at the beginning of each request, Luthier-CI tries to reload the last authenticated user with its user Provider, and this is only possible if it is possible to obtain users from a relatively safe data store in the session, such as your *id* or *username*.
+This is so because at the beginning of each request, Luthier CI tries to reload the last authenticated user with its user Provider, and this is only possible if it is possible to obtain users from a relatively safe data store in the session, such as your *id* or *username*.

 Therefore, we must modify our code a bit to ensure that the User Provider is still able to obtain users even if no password is provided: